Commercial Plumbing Bexley — Verified Commercial Plumbers

 Frequently asked questions — Commercial Plumbing Bexley

-As a person in control of premises with a hot water storage system, you have a duty under HSE guidance to carry out a legionella risk assessment and implement control measures.
-The practical controls include storing hot water at 60°C or above, distributing it so that it reaches 50°C at outlets within one minute, and flushing infrequently used outlets at least weekly.
+As a person in control of premises with a hot water storage system, you have a duty under HSE guidance to identify and assess legionella risk and implement proportionate control measures.
+For a system of that type, the practical controls typically include storing hot water at 60°C or above, distributing it so that it reaches 50°C at outlets within one minute (55°C in healthcare premises), and flushing infrequently used outlets regularly — commonly at least weekly under the written control scheme set by the risk assessment.
 A commercial plumber can ensure the system is installed and maintained to support these controls.
 The risk assessment itself must be commissioned from a competent person, following the requirements of the HSE Approved Code of Practice L8.

 This depends on the lease.
 An FRI lease typically makes tenants responsible for internal plumbing maintenance within their demise.
 Shared services — communal drainage, mains supply to the building, shared welfare facilities — typically remain the landlord’s responsibility regardless of lease type.
 Check the lease terms and, if in doubt, obtain legal advice before carrying out or refusing to carry out any repair.

 Repeated blockages in a commercial kitchen drain indicate a fat accumulation problem that individual clearances will not resolve.
 The correct solution is a grease management system — either a passive grease trap or an active grease interceptor — fitted at the point where kitchen waste enters the drain.
-Thames Water has guidance on managing fat, oil and grease discharge from food businesses.
-A commercial plumber should survey the existing waste run and specify the appropriate grease management solution.
+[Thames Water’s food-business guidance](https://www.thameswater.co.uk/wholesale/best-practice-for-food-businesses) confirms that businesses are responsible for legal disposal of fats, oils, greases and food waste, and that discharging these into sewers is illegal.⁶ A commercial plumber should survey the existing waste run and specify the appropriate grease management solution.

 Commercial Plumbing across Bexley — areas we cover